 Because of the flexible nature of TV subscriptions on Sky Glass, the total streaming costs could work out much lower.
 Monthly subscriptions give you the option to pick and choose each month what content you want to be able to watch.
 You can add Sky Cinema in December, watch all the Christmas movies you want and then cancel, saving yourself £11 a month or £121 a year.

-You could also add on Sky Sports and BT Sport for the Premier League and then cancel once the season ends.
+You could also add on Sky Sports and TNT Sports for the Premier League and then cancel once the season ends.
 However, you will have to remember to upgrade and downgrade each month in order to make the most of Sky Glass’ flexibility.